RANJITHC1029620/documentation/content/developer/tutorials/setup_guide.rst

        and installing the module from there.
      - :option:`-u <odoo-bin --update>`: Update some modules before running the server (comma-separated list).
-This is equivalent to going to :guilabel:`Apps` in the user interface, selecting a module, and upgrading it from there.
+This is equivalent to going to :guilabel:`Apps` in the user interface, selecting a module, and updating it from there.

 Log in to Odoo
 --------------